 - Bottoms & Tops.
-In the summer, opt for airy clothes like dresses, skirts and shirts paired with sandals or espadrilles.
+In the summer, opt for airy clothes like dresses, skirts, and shirts paired with sandals or espadrilles.
 Smart jeans and a tank top would also work, although leave the ripped jeans at home.
-Navy or beige chinos and a fitted shirt is a common ensemble amongst italian men.
+Navy or beige chinos and a fitted shirt is a common ensemble among Italian men.
 Travelling in autumn or winter?
 Add a touch of Italian swagger with a cashmere sweater or a tailored blazer.

 - Accessories.
 A scarf and a smart handbag are two items that go a long way when upping your elegance in Italy.
-Blend in with the locals with a large leather cross-body bag - a great versatile bag that can be used from day to evening.
-And spice up your outfit with subtle statement jewelry and a silk scarf.
+Blend in with the locals with a large leather cross-body bag - a great, versatile bag that can be used from day to evening.
+And spice up your outfit with subtle statement jewellery and a silk scarf.

 Essentials and Cosmetics

-There are a few non-negotiable essentials and cosmetics that should always find their way into your luggage, no matter what season you're visiting Italy.
+There are a few non-negotiable essentials and cosmetics that should always find their way into your luggage, regardless of what season you're visiting Italy.

 - Beach essentials: sarong, beach towel, floaty, beach bag, waterproof phone pouch.

 - Sun protection: sun cream, sun hat and sunglasses.
-You'll walk a lot in Italy so be sure to slap on a lot of SPF 30 before you leave every morning.
+You will be out in the sun a lot in Italy, so be sure to slap on a lot of SPF 30 before you leave every morning.

 - Weather protection: A small umbrella.